semen analysis measures how much semen a man

 Liquefaction time.
 Semen is a thick gel at the

-time of ejaculation and normally becomes liquid within 20 minutes after
+time of ejaculation.
+It normally becomes liquid within 20 minutes after

 ejaculation.
-Liquefaction time is a measure of the time it takes for the semen
+Liquefaction time is the time it takes for the semen

 sperm present per